blackstream-x/python-read-ad/README.md

 ##### .find(_\*args, \*\*kwargs_)

-Returns an **LdapEntry** subclass instance made from the first found LDAP entry from an LDAP search starting at this instance's path, or None if nothing was found.
+> Returns an **LdapEntry** subclass instance made from the first found LDAP entry
+> from an LDAP search starting at this instance's path,
+> or None if nothing was found.

 ##### .find_user(_\*args, \*\*kwargs_)

-Returns a **User** instance made from the first found LDAP entry from an LDAP search starting at this instance's path, or None if nothing was found.
+> Returns a **User** instance made from the first found LDAP entry
+> from an LDAP search starting at this instance's path,
+> or None if nothing was found.

 ##### .search(_\*args, active=None, search\_filter=None, \*\*kwargs_)

-Returns an iterator over all found LDAP paths from an LDAP search starting at this instance's path.
+> Returns an iterator over all found LDAP paths
+> from an LDAP search starting at this instance's path.

-If _active_ is set to True or False explicitly, the method returns only the paths of active (or deactivated) matching entries.
+> If _active_ is set to ```True``` or ```False``` explicitly, the method returns only
+> the paths of active (or deactivated) matching entries.

-If _search_filter_ is set to a SearchFilter instance, this method uses that instance to search the Active Directory.
+> If _search_filter_ is set to a SearchFilter instance,
+> this method uses that instance to search the Active Directory.
-Else, it determines which SearchFilter instance to use fro the **SEARCH_FILTERS** mapping.
+> Else, it determines which SearchFilter instance to use
+> from the **SEARCH_FILTERS** mapping.

 #### DomainDNS(_com\_object_)